Hank Payments to Present at the Virtual Gravitas Titans of Tech Investor Day

 About Hank Payments

-Hank Payment Corp’s software platform acts as a consumer’s personal, financial concierge using a powerful technology to automate the complexities of personal cash flow management.
+Hank Payments is a financial technology company.
+The Hank Payments software platform acts as a consumer’s personal, financial concierge using a powerful technology to automate the complexities of personal cash flow management.
 Through its FDIC (Federal Deposit Insurance Corporation) insured bank partners in the United States, Hank helps consumers, in every state, find funds in their existing cash flow and speed up the retirement of liabilities.
 The Hank Platform debits consumers when they have cash, stores the cash with partner banks, then automatically instructs partner banks to pay bills and loans as they come due, and often sooner than required.
 Approximately half of Hank’s customers are financially sound and use the Hank Platform for convenience, while the other half improve their payment performance through use of the Hank Platform.
-One hundred percent of Hank’s customers are in the USA and pay setup and ongoing high margin monthly processing fees while remaining on the Hank Platform for an average of three years.
+One hundred percent of Hank’s customers are in the USA and pay setup and ongoing monthly processing fees while remaining on the Hank Platform for an average of three years.
 Hank continues to innovate and anticipates launching more expansive features to its expected growing customer base that will provide greater visibility into their cash flow, credit performance, and viability to borrow or refinance at lower rates, including introducing Hank customers to interested lenders.

 #distro